davisjam/davisjam.github.io/_pages/research.md

 5. How can we address Regex Denial of Service in a backwards-compatible way? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf))
    - We describe how selective memoization can protect existing regex engines without major changes.

+This line of research aims to shore up what might be called "crumbling cyber-infrastructure".
+Regexes gone awry have caused [Internet-scale outages](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/) and are a [potent denial of service vector](https://www.usenix.org/conference/usenixsecurity18/presentation/staicu).
+Regexes have been around since the 1940s but their engineering considerations have gone overlooked.

 ### Reproducible machine learning and data science (*Active project*)

 [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) has arrived.